Boston Premises Liability Lawyer

 Duty of Care in Boston

-Boston businesses and private property owners have a duty of care to their visitors, customers, or passersby: all owners should maintain their property to be free of unnecessary hazards.
-This is required throughout the interior of the property as well as exterior grounds or facilities that are a part of the property.
-Some of the key areas include:
+Boston businesses and private property owners have a duty of care to their visitors, customers, or passersby: all owners should maintain their property to be free of unnecessary hazards, whether they operate an older store in South End or a new office building in Suffolk Downs.
+A property owner’s duty of care holds true no matter the age of the building and extends throughout both the interior of the property and the exterior grounds or facilities that are a part of the property.

 Due to the climate in New England, property owners are expected to provide reasonably safe passage to guests and residents during winter.
 This includes but is not limited to removal of snow and ice in a timely manner, debris removal, proper lighting, safety rails as needed, and maintaining walkways free of damage such as potholes, cracks or uneven surfaces, and trash.